AndrewEllis93/Print-Tuning-Guide/articles/voron_v2_gantry_squaring.md

 {% comment %}
 # This guide has moved!
 Please visit [the new site](https://ellis3dp.com/Print-Tuning-Guide/).
 {% endcomment %}

 # Voron V2 Gantry Squaring

-## Why?

-Poor gantry squaring can cause a number of problems.
+Poor gantry squaring can cause a number of problems, such as:

-### Watch [this video](https://user-images.githubusercontent.com/34943186/154356504-b3870f34-32a3-4c2a-a424-7d48def0f834.mp4).

-Notice that the idlers get "pinched" when moving the X extrusion back/forth (this is shown with loose Z joints).

-This can potentially cause:
 - First Layer issues
 - Z belts rubbing against the gantry's printed parts
 - X axis to be "racked" at the front but not the back (or vice versa)

-"Bonus" steps 14-16 can also help with first layer *and* with gantry stability.
+Steps 14-16 of the instructions below can also help with gantry stability.

+## Demonstration

+### Watch [this video](https://user-images.githubusercontent.com/34943186/154356504-b3870f34-32a3-4c2a-a424-7d48def0f834.mp4).

+Notice that the idlers get "pinched" when moving the X extrusion back/forth (this is shown with loose Z joints).

 ## Method

 1. Enter this g-code: `SET_IDLE_TIMEOUT TIMEOUT=99999`